Cuprate/cuprate/books/protocol/src/pruning.md

 # Pruning

-Monero pruning works by having 8 possible pruning seeds, the seed chosen will decide what part of the blockchains signing data your node will keep.
+Monero pruning works by having 8 possible pruning seeds, the seed chosen will decide what part of the blockchain's signing data your node will keep.
 Each pruned peer generates their pruning seed randomly.

 ## Stripes

 This is the amount of different blockchain portions that a pruned peer could keep.
-For Monero this is currently 8 that means the blockchain's signing data is split into 8 portions.
+For Monero this is currently 8, this means the blockchain's signing data is split into 8 portions.

 ## Stripes Size

-Depending on your stripe, and therefore your seed, monerod will store, in a cyclic manner, a portion of blocks while discarding the ones that are out of your stripe.
-The stripes size is amount of blocks before another stripe will have to store their portion of blocks, it is set at 4096.
-That means that in terms of block's height, the first pruning stripe will store blocks 0 to 4095, the second stripes will store blocks 4096 to 8191, the third stripe will store blocks 8192 to 12288... etc. While a specific stripe is storing portion of the blockchain, nodes with another stripe can just discard them.
+Depending on your stripe (and therefore your seed) `monerod` will store, in a cyclic manner, a portion of blocks while discarding the ones that are out of your stripe.
+The stripe's size is amount of blocks before another stripe will have to store their portion of blocks, it is set at 4096.
+That means that in terms of a block's height, the first pruning stripe will store blocks 0 to 4095, the second stripes will store blocks 4096 to 8191, the third stripe will store blocks 8192 to 12288... etc. While a specific stripe is storing a portion of the blockchain, nodes with another stripe can just discard them.
 This is shown in the table below:

 | stripe           | 1             | 2           | 3            | 4  | 5  | 6  | 7  | 8  |
 | ---------------- | ------------- | ----------- | ------------ | -- | -- | -- | -- | -- |